akeneo/pim-helpcenter/content/md/imports-exports/imports.md

 You can import product data, but also catalog entities such as the families, the categories, the attributes...

 ::: warning
-Please note that the PIM is not case sensitive.
-As an example, if you want to import two products with the following identifiers "A238B" and "A238b", these two products will be skipped as the PIM makes no difference between the uppercase "B" and the lowercase "b", and thus will not be able to import them.
+Please note that Akeneo PIM is not case-sensitive.
+As an example, if you want to import two products with the following identifiers "A238B" and "A238b", they will be skipped as the PIM doesn't differentiate the uppercase "B" from the lowercase "b", and thus will not be able to import them.
 :::

 ## Steps of an import